 Born of the Active Learning Initiative (ALI) in 2017, the economic education research group at Cornell focuses on developing standard assessments of undergraduate learning and analyzing the copious data generated by the ALI to learn how students learn economics and how we can best teach the subject.
-We also work closely with education researchers in other disciplines to study big issues like gender gaps in performance and the determinants of long-term retention of knowledge.
+We also work closely with education researchers in other disciplines to study big issues like gender gaps in performance, the determinants of long-term retention of knowledge, and peer-to-peer learning.

-Working closely with our instructors, we have documented the learning goals for six of our core undergraduate courses, and by 2021 we will have drafts for every required course in our major.
+Working closely with our instructors, we have documented the learning goals for every required course in our undergraduate major.
 While they are certainly not appropriate for courses taught at every institution, we share them here as they can be a good starting point for other instructors looking to document the goals of their courses.

 - Introduction to Microeconomics